 Here are some of the tips from our Downey Park specialists on how to tell the difference:

-It is vital to call your dentist right away if you are experiencing symptoms of gum disease.
+Regardless of periodontitis vs gingivitis, it is vital to call your dentist right away if you are experiencing symptoms of gum disease.
 That will allow you to treat the problem before it becomes anything too serious.
-If you want to get a checkup with Downey Park Family Dental, contact us online or call our Modesto team at (209) 529-0674 to schedule an appointment.
+If you want to get a checkup with Downey Park Family Dental, contact us online or call our Modesto team at (209) 529-0674 to schedule a periodontal appointment.